-Cocktails and dessert are usually both laden with sugar and calories, so pick a singular indulgence — but still be mindful of serving sizes.
-Think one small piece of pie or a half-cup of eggnog, says Zied, will do the trick.
+Cocktails and desserts are usually both laden with sugar and calories, so pick a singular indulgence — but still be mindful of serving sizes.
+One small piece of pie or a half-cup of eggnog, says Zied, will do the trick.

 7. Mix up a 45-calorie cocktail.